 - Small Business Administration: SBA will located with FEMA in the former Sears store in the Greenwood Mall at 2625 Scottsville Road.

 - Small Business Recovery: Small business owners, check out the U.S. Chamber Foundation’s Small Business Recovery Guide.

 - South Central Workforce Development Board: The SCWDB is working closely with the Kentucky Labor Cabinet and US Department of Labor to secure additional resources for disaster-related unemployment insurance and technical training /re-skilling.

 - U.S. Small Business Administration Loans: For impacted businesses here is the fact sheet for SBA assistance.
 Visit their website for more information.

 - WKU Center for Research & Development (2413 Nashville Road, 42101): Providing space for dislocated businesses (non-retail).
 Please call Jeff Hook at (270) 901-3490 Ext.
 2.

-- The West Kentucky Work Force website has additional resources to help those affected in Hopkins County.
+- Visit the West Kentucky Work Force website for valuable resources to help those affected in Christian County.

 - Contact the following for information on how to volunteer in Logan County

 - Russellville Rural Fire Department – (270) 726-7236